 This product may impact surface water quality due to runoff of rain water.
-This is especially true for poorly draining soils and soils with shallow groundwater.
-This product is classified as having a medium potential for reaching both surface water and aquatic sediment via runoff several months or more after application.
+This is especially true for poorly draining soils and soils with shallow ground water.
+This product is classified as having a medium potential for reaching surface water and a high potential for reaching aquatic sediment via runoff for several months or more after application.

-A level, well-maintained vegetative buffer strip between areas to which this product is applied and surface water features such as ponds, streams, and springs will reduce the potential loading of pydiflumetofen from runoff water and sediment.
+A level, well-maintained vegetative buffer strip between areas to which this product is applied and surface water features such as ponds, streams, and springs will reduce the potential loading of pydiflumetofen and difenoconazole from runoff water and sediment.
 Runoff of this product will be reduced by avoiding applications when rainfall or irrigation is expected to occur within 48 hours.
 Sound erosion control practices will reduce this product's potential to reach aquatic sediment via runoff.